 Michele Darnell, Pre-Health and Biology Career Advisor

 Have questions?
 Contact Michele via email email@example.com or phone 309-556-3578.

 Pre-Occupational Therapy Course Plan (first 3 semesters)

-This is an example course plan based on the 2018-2019 University Catalog; your actual schedule may deviate from this example.
-Your faculty advisor will work with you to select appropriate courses.
+This is an example course plan based on the 2018-2019 University Catalog of the courses needed for pre-occupational therapy; your faculty advisor will work with you to complete your course registration.